Utah Auto Insurance [Rates + Cheap Coverage Guide]

-The data reveals that car insurance companies can and often do factor your marital status into the equation when assessing your annual premiums.
+The data reveals that auto insurance companies can affect marital status into the equation when assessing your annual premiums.
 The idea is that married drivers are more established and stable, thereby increasing the possibility that they adhere to safe driving habits and will present far less risk to insure.

 |Company||Demographic||Average Annual Rate||Rank|

 |SAFECO Ins Co of IL||Single 17-year old male||$10,560.25||2|

 |American Family Mutual||Single 17-year old male||$9,734.69||3|

 |Progressive Classic||Single 17-year old male||$9,521.67||4|

 |SAFECO Ins Co of IL||Single 17-year old female||$9,510.32||5|

 |Mid-Century Ins Co||Single 17-year old male||$9,276.70||6|

 |State Farm Mutual Auto||Single 17-year old female||$8,675.15||8|